 Companies and organisations that routinely record telephone calls must ensure that their employees are able to make personal calls that are not recorded under the same system.

 Staff must also be made aware that personal conversations could be recorded on their telephone and must have access to a separate telephone on the premises where they can make and receive personal calls that are not recorded.

 Companies that do not provide this guarantee of confidentiality could be in breach of Article 8 of the Europe Convention on Human Rights that covers people's right to privacy.

 The US federal law allows recording of phone calls and other electronic communications with the consent of at least one party on the call.
 A majority of the states and territories have adopted wiretapping statutes based on the federal law, although most have also extended the law to cover in-person conversations.
 38 states and the D.C. permit recording telephone conversations to which they are a party without informing the other parties that they are doing so

-A complete state-by-state set of regulations regarding telephone call recording may be obtained in the following report published by The Reporters Committee for Freedom of the Press.
+A complete state-by-state set of regulations regarding telephone call recording may be obtained in further down in this article

 The federal Omnibus Crime Control and Safe Streets Act of 1968, 18 U.S.C.
 Sec.
 2510 et seq., prohibits the wilful interception of telephone communication by means of any electronic, mechanical, or other device without an applicable exemption.
 There are two principal exceptions: